William Bradley (Royal Navy officer): Service in Australia

 During 1788, Bradley did not involve himself directly in colonial affairs, but instead joined John Hunter in extensive operations along the Sydney Harbour coastline.
 The two men were often away from the colony for extended periods, conducting surveys of the coastline and the lands around.

 A keen note-taker and sketcher, Bradley compiled a journal which begins in 1786 with the organisation of the fleet from Deptford and records the voyage to Australia.
 It describes ports, ships passed, the weather, as well as difficulties on board.
 Bradley also recounts his impressions of the colony as well as his interest in Aboriginal people and natural history.
 He was an early champion of the original inhabitants, but several experiences later changed his view to one substantially more negative.
 On 1 October 1788, he wrote in his journal, "What has been experienced lately in several instances of meeting with the natives, has occasioned me to alter those very favourable opinions I had formed of them, and however much I wished to encourage the idea of their being friendly disposed, I must acknowledge, now convinced, that they are only so when they suppose we have them in our power or are well prepared by being armed.
 Latterly they have attacked almost every person who has met with them that has not had a musket and have sometimes endeavoured to surprise some who had."

 In October 1788, Bradley joined a six-month circumnavigation of the globe to collect supplies for the colony from the Cape of Good Hope.
-Returning in March 1789, Bradley worked on the repair of Sirius, combined with further survey and more observations of the aborigines.
-Though Bradley had developed a strong antipathy for the aborigines, he found his involvement in the November 1789 raid which captured Colbee and Bennelong, to be extremely unpleasant.
+Returning in March 1789, Bradley worked on the repair of Sirius, combined with further survey and more observations of Aboriginal communities.
+His previously positive view of the Aboriginal people gradually soured into a general hostility.
+In November 1789 He took part in a raid which captured local Aboriginal leaders Colbee and Bennelong, a duty which Bradley described as extremely unpleasant.

 In 1790, Sirius and HMS Supply were dispatched to Norfolk Island in search of better food supplies.
 At Norfolk Island, the Sirius was caught in a storm and wrecked.
 Marooned on the island, Bradley his crew conducted extensive surveys of the land during the eleven months spent there.
 In 1791, Bradley and others returned to Port Jackson and from there took a ship to the Philippines and then to Britain.
 The ships arrived in 1792 and the crews were court-martialled for the loss of Sirius, but honourably acquitted.